Framework-Specific Routing Patterns (Next.js, Remix, SvelteKit)

 }

 Cross-framework header manipulation requires strict adherence to Web API standards.
-When standardizing request transformation across Remix and SvelteKit deployments, consult Header Injection and Request Transformation for provider-compliant header merging strategies that prevent duplicate key collisions and preserve streaming boundaries.
+For provider-compliant header merging strategies, consult Header Injection and Request Transformation.

 Zero-Overhead Request Rewriting at the Edge

 Path rewriting at the edge eliminates origin server round-trips but introduces cache-key normalization challenges.
-Framework-specific rewrite syntax varies: Next.js uses NextResponse.rewrite(), while Remix and SvelteKit rely on URL manipulation before route resolution.
+Framework-specific rewrite syntax varies: Next.js uses NextResponse.rewrite(), while SvelteKit relies on URL manipulation before route resolution.
 Infinite rewrite loops occur when rewritten paths match the original matcher without explicit termination conditions.

 Cache-key normalization requires appending rewrite metadata to Vary headers.
 Without this, edge caches serve stale content to mismatched tenant routes.
 The following pattern enforces loop prevention and safe cache alignment: